-- Satisfactory completion of the prescribed curriculum. - Satisfactory completion of all required courses with the designated grade point average (GPA): - Minimum GPA of 2.0 including transfer courses as part of the BSN degree program. - Minimum GPA of 3.0 including transfer courses as part of all graduate programs. - Satisfactory completion of the residency requirement for the program: - BSN residency requires a minimum of 30 semester hours. - MSN residency requires a minimum of 32 semester hours. - Post-master certificate residency requires a minimum of 10 semester hours. - BSN-APN DNP residency requires a minimum of 44 semester hours. - MSN-APN DNP residency requires a minimum of 28 semester hours. - MSN-Leadership DNP residency requires a minimum of 28 semester hours.
+- Satisfactory completion of the prescribed curriculum. - Satisfactory completion of all required courses with the designated grade point average (GPA): - o Minimum GPA of 2.0 including transfer courses as part of the BSN degree program. - o Minimum GPA of 3.0 including transfer courses as part of all graduate programs. - Satisfactory completion of the residency requirement for the program: - o BSN residency requires a minimum 30 semester hours. - MSN residency requires a minimum of 32 semester hours. - Post-master certificate residency requires a minimum of 10 semester hours. - o BSN-APN DNP residency requires a minimum of 44 semester hours. - MSN-APN DNP residency requires a minimum of 28 semester hours. - o MSN-Leadership DNP residency requires a minimum of 28 semester hours.

-- Completion of course work taken at Saint Anthony College of Nursing (SACN) within the duration policy for the program: - BSN program must be completed no later than 5 years after initial enrollment. - MSN program must be completed no later than 6 years after initial enrollment. - BSN-DNP program must be completed no later than 8 years after initial enrollment. - MSN-DNP program work must be completed 7 years after initial enrollment. - Satisfactory completion of all required learning and clinical experiences of the program. - All financial obligations to SACN must be settled prior to graduation. - Upon completion of all course requirements and record audit, the graduate will be issued a signed degree.
+- Completion of course work taken at Saint Anthony College of Nursing (SACN) within the duration policy for the program: - o BSN program must be completed no later than 5 years after initial enrollment. - o MSN program must be completed no later than 6 years after initial enrollment. - o BSN-DNP program must be completed no later than 8 years after initial enrollment. - o MSN-DNP program work must be completed 7 years after initial enrollment. - Satisfactory completion of all required learning and clinical experiences of the program. - All financial obligations to SACN must be settled prior to graduation. - Upon completion of all course requirements and audit of the records, a signed degree will be issued to the graduate.